Artisanal roasting: how the bean becomes coffee

 Alchemy

 Roasting is one of the most complex food transformations.
-A bean that smells of grass and earth becomes, in a few minutes, an aromatically extraordinary beverage.
+A bean that smells of grass and earth becomes, in minutes, an extraordinarily aromatic beverage.

 Three major chemical reactions occur simultaneously during roasting.
-Each contributes to the final profile in a different way.
+Each contributes differently to the final profile.

 Maillard Reaction